jejak/loanscreener/README.md

 - establishes if loan is in default
     * loan in default if:
         - *eligible-calculated-loan-collateral-value> < loan-amount*
-- generate report from all collected defaulted loan
+- generate report from all collected defaulting loans
-- report entries formatted as per requirement on STDOUT
+- format report entries as per requirement on STDOUT
 - report any error occured on STDERR

 *Note: if there is no any eligible positon for a loan then this loan is not regarded as defaulting loan*